videojs/generator-videojs-plugin/docs/standards.md

 - ...implement the core set of npm scripts.
 - ...be written in ES6 and pass `videojs-standard` linting.
 - ...have tests.
-- ...never check build artifacts into the repository.
+- ...never check build artifacts into `master` branch (or equivalent) history the repository.

 ## Packaging and Dependencies